wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-elastic-pool-guidance.md

 The script needs an output database to store intermediate data for analysis.
 You can use a new or existing database.
 Although not technically required for the tool to run, the output database should be in a different server to avoid impacting the analysis outcome.
 Suggest the performance level of the output database to be at least S0 or higher.
 When collecting a long duration of data for a large number of databases, you may consider upgrading your output database to a higher performance level.

 The script needs you to provide the credentials to connect to the target server (the elastic database pool candidate) with full server name like “abcdef.database.chinacloudapi.cn”.
-Currently the script doesn’t support analyzing more than one server at a time.
+Currently the script doesn't support analyzing more than one server at a time.

 After submitting values for the initial set of parameters, you are prompted to log on to your azure account.
 This is for logging on to your target server, not the output database server.